 A familiar design, but now with LTE

 From the outside looking in, the Apple Watch Series 3 shares a lot in common with its wearable predecessors.
-It retains the curved-corner rectangular design of the Apple Watch Series 2 and original Apple Watch, roughly same weight and dimensions (with the exception of a crystal at the bottom that’s .25mm bigger), and the same fitness-tracking hear rate monitor, accelerometer, and gyroscope sensors.
-And like the Series 2, the Apple Watch Series 3 has a built-in GPS that can log your workouts when your iPhone’s out of range.
+It retains the curved-corner rectangular design of the Apple Watch Series 2 and original Apple Watch, roughly the same weight and dimensions (with the exception of a crystal at the bottom that’s .25mm bigger), and the same fitness-tracking heart rate monitor, accelerometer, and gyroscope sensors.
+And like the Series 2, the Apple Watch Series 3 has a built-in GPS that can log your workouts when your iPhone is out of range.

 It’s also water- and dust-resistant.
-Like the Series 2, the Apple Watch Series 3 is hermetically sealed and waterproof up to 50 meters of water — a boon for swim-tracking.
+Like the Series 2, the Apple Watch Series 3 is hermetically sealed and waterproof in up to 50 meters of water, which is a boon for swim tracking.
 Thanks to a combination of machine learning algorithms and biometric sensors, the Apple Watch Series 3 can measure calorie burn, swim laps, and distance in real time.

 But the Apple Watch Series 3 has something the Series 2 and first-gen Apple Watch don’t: LTE.
 Cellular-enabled versions of the Apple Watch, which are designated by a red-accented crown button and cost a bit more than Wi-Fi-only models, can make and receive calls, send messages, and stream music without being tethered to an iPhone via Bluetooth 4.2.
 That’s all thanks to an embedded SIM card and LTE modems built by Intel.

 It’s a set-it-and-forget-it affair.
-When you power on the Apple Watch Series 3 for the first time, it detects your iPhone’s phone number and tries to figure out if you’re already setup to use an Apple Watch.
+When you power on the Apple Watch Series 3 for the first time, it detects your iPhone’s phone number and tries to figure out if you’re already set up to use an Apple Watch.
 If not, it prompts you to add the watch to your existing data plan and switches to your carrier’s network automatically.
-When LTE is in use, a little signal strength indicator appears in the top-left screen.
+When LTE is in use, a small signal strength indicator appears in the top-left screen.

 LTE enables features like WeChat, Maps, and Apple Music.
-(When you use an feature Find My Friends, the Apple Watch Series 3 is smart enough to switch your location over to the Watch automatically.)
-And it provides on-demand access to Apple Music’s catalog of 40 million song, and streaming radio stations like Beats One Live.
+(When you use Find My Friends, the Apple Watch Series 3 is smart enough to switch your location over to the Watch automatically.)
+And it provides on-demand access to Apple Music’s catalog of 40 million songs, as well as streaming radio stations like Beats One Live.

 There’s double the internal storage in the LTE-equipped Apple Watch Series 3 (16GB as opposed to 8GB in the Series 2), and battery life is improved.
 Apple says it lasts 18 hours across a mix of activities.

-Here’s how long you can expect Apple Watch Series 3’s battery in a range of scenarios, courtesy Apple’s battery information page:
+Here’s how long you can expect Apple Watch Series 3’s battery to last in a range of scenarios, courtesy of Apple’s battery information page:

 - The Apple Watch Series 3 LTE model should get three hours of talk time when paired to an iPhone and just over an hour when connected to LTE.

-- The Apple Watch Series 3 lasts an estimated ten hours during indoor workouts and four hours during indoor workouts, or a maximum of four hours with both LTE and GPS are enabled.
+- The Apple Watch Series 3 lasts an estimated 10 hours during indoor workouts and four hours during indoor workouts, or a maximum of four hours with both LTE and GPS enabled.

 - The Apple Watch Series 3 can stream music for 10 hours when paired to an iPhone via Bluetooth.

-The Apple Watch Series 3 runs WatchOS 4, the newest version of Apple’s mobile operating, and it puts a big emphasis on fitness tracking.
+The Apple Watch Series 3 runs WatchOS 4, the newest version of Apple’s mobile operating system, and it puts a big emphasis on fitness tracking.

-An enhanced heart rate app shows your heart beat with the raise of a wrist.
-It records new measures like resting heart rate and recovery heart rate, and pings when you have over 120bpm and aren’t active.
+An enhanced heart rate app shows your heartbeat with the raise of a wrist.
+It records new measures like resting heart rate and recovery heart rate, and pings when you have over 120 beats per minute and aren’t active.

-Core Bluetooth, a new connectivity setting, lets the Apple Watch to pair directly to health and fitness-based Bluetooth devices like glucose monitors, treadmills, and more for direct data sharing.
-Starting a workout on a compatible machine automatically triggers the Workout app on the Apple Watch Series 3, and transmits metrics like speed, laps, and total calories burned.
+Core Bluetooth, a new connectivity setting, lets the Apple Watch pair directly to health- and fitness-based Bluetooth devices like glucose monitors, treadmills, and more for direct data sharing.
+Starting a workout on a compatible machine automatically triggers the Workout app on the Apple Watch Series 3, which transmits metrics like speed, laps, and total calories burned.

 There’s more to WatchOS 4 than fitness tracking, of course.
 A new Messages app lets you send and receive payments via Apple Pay, and an updated Mail app lets you compose messages with Siri’s text-to-speech or canned quick responses.
 And new watch faces like Kaleidescope and Toy Story shift, change, and animate throughout the day.